Priority conservation research questions for prospective students

 - Bat-eared Foxes have been documented as being impacted on the R360 road.
 What impact does this have on the population?

-- What species are attracted to, or repelled by roads and/or rail?
-Use of spoor surveys adjacent to and buffering (e.g. 100m and 1 km away) these two linear infrastructures can be used to indicate species behaviour around them, to generate an understanding of specific species that avoid or are attracted to linear infrastructure, and the potential barrier effects.
+- What species are attracted to or repelled by roads and/or rail?
+Use of spoor surveys adjacent to and buffering (e.g. 100m and 1 km away) these two linear infrastructures can indicate species behaviour around them to generate an understanding of specific species that avoid or are attracted to linear infrastructure and the potential barrier effects.